IU-PR/Capstone_project/content/docs/2024/GymGuru/week1.md

 &nbsp;&nbsp;&nbsp;&nbsp;There is a possibility that the following problems could emerge in this situation: during the exams students have to come to the SC, moreover, the time slots could be inconvenient.
 Additionally, coaches are not able to supervise everyone simultaneously, hence students may do exercises in the wrong way or cheat.
 Incorrect exercise technique may cause injuries.
 Summarizing, students and trainers must visit SC just to do monotonic work.
 &nbsp;&nbsp;&nbsp;&nbsp;We conducted a survey among students to identify existing problems and to gather students' opinions on the feasibility of conducting fitness tests online

 <p float="left">
   <img src="/2024/GymGuru/Week1_Pool1.png" width="320" height="480">
   <img src="/2024/GymGuru/Week1_Pool2.png" width="320" height="320">
 </p>

+Also, according to a All-Russian Center for the Study of Public Opinion study, more than half of Russians are engaged in sports or physical education, and fitness ranks second in popularity [[2]](https://wciom.ru/analytical-reviews/analiticheskii-obzor/sportivnaja-rossija).
+Self-training is the most popular training format [[2]](https://wciom.ru/analytical-reviews/analiticheskii-obzor/sportivnaja-rossija), however, such training is often not supervised by professional trainers, which can lead to incorrect exercise technique.
+Coach Tansu Sungatova notes that incorrect technique can make exercises useless or even lead to injuries [[3]](https://entermedia.io/people/15-glupyh-voprosov-o-trenirovkah-doma/).